Grajera/DevMind/README.md

 # DevMind – Offline AI Assistant for C++ Unit Test Generation

-**DevMind** is a lightweight offline tool that uses a locally hosted LLaMA 3.3 70B language model to generate C++ unit tests with Boost.Test.
-It runs entirely offline using [Ollama](https://ollama.com/) and a simple Python CLI.
+**DevMind** is a lightweight offline tool that uses a locally hosted language model (via [Ollama](https://ollama.com/)) to generate C++ unit tests with Boost.Test.
+It runs fully offline using a simple Python CLI and works with **any code-capable model available in Ollama**, such as LLaMA 3, DeepSeek-Coder, or CodeGemma.

 ---